Electroencephalographic field influence on calcium momentum waves: Coupled SMNI-VP -waves

 The values of averaged synaptic parameters used in the 1980's SMNI papers were taken from experimental papers.
-Without any fitting of these parameters to other data, SMNI detailed STM phenomena, e.g., as mentioned previously, capacity (auditory $ 7\pm 2 $ and visual $ 4\pm 2 $), duration, stability , primacy versus recency rule, Hick's law --- and other properties of neocortex by scaling up to macrocolumns across regions to fit EEG data.
+Without any fitting of these parameters to other data, SMNI detailed STM phenomena, e.g., as mentioned previously, capacity (auditory $ 7\pm 2 $ and visual $ 4\pm 2 $), duration, stability, primacy versus recency rule, observed times for diffusion of localized information across columns, Hick's law --- and other properties of neocortex by scaling up to macrocolumns across regions to fit EEG data.
 The $ B $'s terms, previous to the present $ B^\prime {} $ inclusion, were consistent with these STM observations.
 Therefore, in this study, the $ B^\prime{} $ terms were constrained to add no more than their $ B $ counterparts.
 Furthermore, since the data being fit is within the duration of P300 EEG waves, the inclusion of the time-dependent $ B^\prime{} $ terms, i.e., including time-dependent modeled $ |\mathbf{A}| $, required a ``dynamic centering mechanism'' (DCM) to model regular access to maximum memory states, consistent with the early SMNI studies.
-Another study mentioned below will simulate the contribution of $ \mathrm{Ca}^{2+} $ waves via tripartite synaptic interactions, to determine if the changes implemented are reasonable assumptions.
+Other future studies mentioned below will simulate the contribution of $ \mathrm{Ca}^{2+} $ waves via tripartite synaptic interactions, to determine if the changes implemented are reasonable assumptions.

 Another experimental test at the classical molecular scale to verify the influence of $ \mathbf{A} $, can be made considering that if the current lies along $ \mathbf{\hat{z}} $, then $ \mathbf{A} $ only has components along $ \mathbf{\hat{z}} $, and